NixOS/nix/doc/manual/src/installation/installing-binary.md

 ```

 In a single-user installation, `/nix` is owned by the invoking user.
-You can run this under your usual user account or `root`.
 The script will invoke `sudo` to create `/nix` if it doesn’t already exist.
 If you don’t have `sudo`, manually create `/nix` as `root`: